Medieval Louvre Castle: Royal residence

 The Louvre evolved gradually away from its initial purely military function.
 Louis IX had new rooms built in 1230–1240 without any real defensive purpose, including a ceremonial room that was later known as the Salle Saint-Louis.
 The Louvre became a residence intermittently during the troubled times of the 14th century.
-By the mid-14th century, Paris had grown well beyond the walls of Philip II. Étienne Marcel had started building a new city wall further to the west, which King Charles V (1364-1380) brought to completion, later known as the Wall of Charles V. Soon after becoming king, Charles initiated a major transformation of the Louvre into a prestigious royal residence.
+By the mid-14th century, Paris had grown well beyond the walls of Philip II. Étienne Marcel had started building a new city wall further to the west, which King Charles V the Wise (1364-1380) brought to completion, later known as the Wall of Charles V. Soon after becoming king, Charles initiated a major transformation of the Louvre into a prestigious royal residence.
 His architect Raymond du Temple added upper floors, windows, turrets, sculpted decoration, and gardens.
 Charles V repurposed the northwest tower, formerly known as Tour de la Fauconnerie (Falconry), into the first French Royal Library containing over nine hundred manuscripts.

 During the Hundred Years' War, English soldiers commanded by Henry V of England, who was allied to the Burgundians who controlled Paris, entered the city.
 In December 1420, the English occupied the Louvre Castle without a fight.
 There, they found a Paris ruined by civil war and scarcity and stayed there until 1436.